scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 Hyperband
 ---------

-Hyperband is an adaptive model selection algorithm :cite:`li2016hyperband`.
-It is a principled early stopping scheme [#resources]_ that partially trains models, scores the models then decides which models should continue training.
+Hyperband is an adaptive model selection algorithm :cite:`li2016hyperband`, and a principled early stopping scheme [#resources]_ for randomized hyper-parameter selections.
+At the most basic level, it partially trains models before stopping models with low scores, then repeats.
+By default, it stops training the bottom 33% of the available models on each iteration.
+This means that the number of models decay over time, and the surviving models have high scores.

-Hyperband trains many models in parallel and decides to stop models at particular times to preserve computation.
+The amount of training to do before stopping models depends on the relative importance of training time and hyper-parameters.
+If training time only matters a little, it makes sense to aggressively stop training models.
+On the flip side, if only training time influence the score, it only makes sense to let all models train for as long as possible and not perform any stopping.

 .. [#resources] In general, Hyperband is a resource-allocation scheme for model selection.

-Hyperband stops training the lowest performing third of models at particular times by default.
-The frequency at which models are stopped depends on the relative importance of training time and hyper-parameters.
-If training time only matters a little, it makes sense to aggressively stop training models.
-On the flip side, if only training time influence the score, it only makes sense to let all models train for as long as possible.

-This allows a formal mathematical statement that Hyperband will return a much higher performing model than the randomized search without early stopping returns.
-This is best characterized by an informal presentation of the main
+This sweep over training time importance enables a formal mathematical statement that Hyperband will return a much higher performing model than the randomized search without early stopping returns.
+This is best characterized by an informal presentation of the main theorem:
-theorem:

 .. latex::
    :usepackage: amsthm